akire75/akire75/README.md

 - 📫 How to reach me: akirechen at yahoo dot com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have done concert tours in Spain and the U.K. playing cello - to sold out crowds!
---> This is my start to Github and it's quite fun!